 Assimilation of the Celtic Knots

 Celtic knots suffered assimilation and adaptation in the different cultures that adopted their use.
-In the 7th century, its use became prevalent in northern Italy, later traveling to Ireland after having been used by the Picts and Northumbrians, among many others.
+In the 7th century, its use became prevalent in northern Italy, later travelling to Ireland after having been used by the Picts and Northumbrians, among many others.

 While the Celtic knot in the Irish culture of that era features consistently unending loops, Roman and Germanic cultures present it with occasional loose ends.